ss-abramchuk/OpenVPNAdapter/CONTRIBUTING.md

 ## How Can I Contribute

 ### Reporting Bugs
-This section guides you through submitting a bug report for the project.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/ss-abramchuk/OpenVPNAdapter/issues).
 If you're unable to find an open issue addressing the problem, open a new one.
 Explain the problem and include additional details to help maintainers reproduce the problem:

 - **Use a clear and descriptive title** for the issue to identify the problem.